beakerbrowser/beakerbrowser.com/_docs/dat/intro.md

   </div>
 </div>

-Dat is most easily described as "Git meets BitTorrent."
-It connects users in a P2P system, and distributes archives between the devices.
+Dat distributes content between users in a BitTorrent-like swarm.
+Users don't automatically share sites they download, but can opt-in to becoming a rehoster at any time.

-Sites are addressed by public keys, and behave like static sites with no backend.
+Sites are addressed by public keys and behave like static sites with no backend.
-Dat distributes sites in a BitTorrent-like swarm.
 If the network drops, a downloaded site will stay available from the hard-drive.
+Hosting can even happen over the WiFi.
+Cloud optional!
 <br>
 <br>